 Beginners can start with the basics: setting up their bank account online.
 All you’ll need to do is head to your bank website, enter in some basic information (your name, address and bank account information, for example) and create a username and password.
 You’ll want your password to be as secure as possible.
 For example, you should avoid commonly used passwords (like the word “password”) and make sure your password is at least eight characters long.
 Once you have access to your bank account online, you can also download the app on your phone for the same access using the same log on credentials.

 What this helps with: Access to your bank account online is infinitely helpful.
 Not only can you check your account balances periodically to catch any potential fraud immediately and move money seamlessly from accounts within the same bank, but you can also set up bill payments, deposit checks through the app, have access to images of checks of yours that have been cashed, and so much more.
+Staying on top of your personal financial information has never been easier - especially for Fifth Third Momentum® Banking customers.
+If you have a free Fifth Third Momentum® Checking account, you’re one step ahead of the game when it comes to extra security and monitoring services through Fifth Third Identity Alert®.
 For more on keeping your online finances safe with Fifth Third, click here.

 2. Consider Using Zelle

 Once you have an online account with your bank, Zelle is a digital payments system that makes it easy to move money directly between most U.S. bank accounts immediately.
-Look for “QuickPay with Zelle” under a drop-down menu within your banking app, which allows you to send money, request and split money and even manage receipts, all in one place.
+Look for “QuickPay with Zelle” under a drop-down menu within your banking app, which allows you to send money from your free checking account, request and split money and even manage receipts, all in one place.

 What this helps with: Using Zelle makes it a snap to provide quick cash payments to caretakers, handymen, cleaning services and more … without actually having to get cash out.
 It also makes it easy to divvy up payments when you’re out eating with friends or to pay for—and easily track—kids’ activity fees.